Harris-Miller/plugins/packages/typescript/README.md

 Type: `'full' | 'declarationOnly' | 'transpileOnly' | 'none'`<br>
 Default: `'full'`

-* `'full'` always transpile code and emit declarations
+* `'full'` (default) Always transpile code and emit declarations
-* `'declarationOnly'` only emit declarations, raw typescript code will be passed to next plugin
+* `'declarationOnly'` Only emit declarations.
+Raw typescript code will be passed to next plugin.
-  * this is useful if the next plugin is `@rollup/plugin-babel` and you have it set up to transpile typescript via `babel-plugin-typescript`
-  * this is effectively the same as the `tsc --emitDeclarationOnly && babel src --out-dir dist`
+  * this is useful if the next plugin is `@rollup/plugin-babel` and you have it set up to transpile typescript via `babel-plugin-typescript`.
+This is effectively the same as the `tsc --emitDeclarationOnly && babel src --out-dir dist` pattern
   * Also useful if you're having typescript emit declaration for your js file, but don't have any ts files to transpile
 * `'transpileOnly'` transpile code, but don't emit declarations.
 Type errors will still be displayed
 * `'none'` no transpilation or declarations.
 Raw typescript code will be passed to the next plugin.
 Type errors will still be displayed